harg74/ML_ZoomCamp_2022/capstone_project_one/README.md

 ## Deployment in AWS Lambda

-You can see a short demo of this car price prediction model deployed in AWS Lambda:
+You can see a short demo of this diamond price prediction model deployed in AWS Lambda:

 [![video](resources/video.png)](https://youtu.be/X14PdG2QVn8)